jenniferoliveri/cityOfRome/blog-draft/jennifer/tarpeianrock.md

 The bodies were then dragged with hooks and thrown into the Tiber.

 Other sources also report a supposed omen of Sejanus' fall when he was still in power.
 They write that after performing a sacrifice at the Capitoline
-Hill, his bodyguards lost him in the crowd, he went down the path leading to the prison from the Hill and ending up falling down the Gemonian Stairs! ([Cass.
+Hill, his bodyguards lost him in the crowd, they went down the path leading to the prison from the Hill and his bodyguards ending up falling down the Gemonian Stairs! ([Cass.
 Dio 58.5](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Cassius_Dio/58*.html)).